Lucky Luciano: Early life

 Charles "Lucky" Luciano was born Salvatore Lucania on November 24, 1897, in Lercara Friddi, Sicily, Italy.
 His parents, Antonio Lucania and Rosalia Caffarella, had four other children: Giuseppe (born 1885); Bartolomeo (born 1890); Filippa, or "Fanny" (born 1901); and Concetta (born 1903).

 Luciano's father, who worked in a sulfur mine, was very ambitious and persistent in eventually moving to the United States.
-In The Last Testament of Lucky Luciano: The Mafia Story in His Own Words, a purported semi-autobiography that was published after his death, Luciano described how his father always purchased a new Palermo-based steamship company calendar each year and would save money for the boat trip by keeping a jar under his bed.
+In The Last Testament of Lucky Luciano: The Mafia Story in His Own Words, a purported semi-autobiography published after his death, Luciano described how his father always purchased a new Palermo-based steamship company calendar each year and would save money for the boat trip by keeping a jar under his bed.
 He also mentions in the book that his father was too proud to ask for money, so instead his mother was given money in secret by Luciano's cousin, Rotolo, who also lived in Lercara Friddi.
 Although the book has largely been regarded as accurate, there are numerous problems that point to the possibility that it is in fact fraudulent.
 The book was based on conversations that Luciano supposedly had with Hollywood producer Martin Gosch in the years before Luciano's death.
 As The New York Times reported shortly before the book's publication, the book quotes Luciano talking about events that occurred years after his death, repeats errors from previously published books on the American Mafia and describes Luciano's participation in meetings that occurred when he was in jail.